 We will cover any copyright fees for protected works used by students if they declare their use upon uploading entries.
 If copyright owners decline use, the entry will not be published.

 Your level of INVOLVEMENT is up to you.

-encourage them take part in something exciting and uplifting, a way to use their skills to help others
+encourage students to take part in something exciting and uplifting, a way to use their skills to help others

 talk through the high level programming (Festival, CFG, Benefit Shows), how to participate, deadlines

-print and display/distribute flyers with link to the website
+print and display/distribute flyers with links to the website

 tell parents/guardians about the opportunities